-Although homes of any age or value can contain serious hazards, older homes that are poorly maintained usually present the greatest risks.
-The burden of housing hazards disproportionately affects certain age and income groups, races and ethnicities, and various geographically.
+Although, homes of any age or value can contain serious hazards, older homes that are poorly maintained, or improperly renovated, usually present the greatest risks.
+The burden of housing hazards disproportionately affects certain age and income groups, races, ethnicities, and various geographical locations.
 Anyone can suffer from housing-related illnesses or injuries; however, certain groups are more susceptible.

-Age– Children are more vulnerable to environmental exposures due to their developing organs and nervous system.
+Children are more vulnerable to environmental exposures due to their developing organs and nervous system.
 Children living in older homes are more vulnerable to having elevated blood lead levels.
-Elderly adults are more susceptible to certain housing-related hazards such as injuries or falls.

-Income and Ethnicity– Low-income, minority populations are more likely to live in homes with structural defects and environmental hazards.
-Low-income households and older homes are also more likely to have high concentrations of mouse and cockroach allergens.
+Low-income, minority populations are more likely to live in homes with structural defects and environmental hazards, such as deteriorated paint.

 Primary Care Physicians may refer children with elevated blood lead levels for a Lead Risk Assessment.

 A Lead Exposure Risk Assessment is comprised of several things: